millengustavo/ml-books/python-ml/notes.md

 We must define the number of topics beforehand—the number of topics is a hyperparameter of LDA that has to be specified manually.

 > The scikit-learn library's implementation of LDA uses the  *expectation-maximization*  ( EM ) algorithm to  update its parameter estimates iteratively

+## Ch9.
+Embedding a Machine Learning Model into a Web Application

+### Serializing fitted scikit-learn estimators
+- One option for model persistence: Python's in-built `pickle` module
+- `protocol=4` to choose the latest and most efficient pickle protocol
+- `joblib`: lib, more efficient way to serialize NumPy arrays

+> **Pickle can be a security risk**: not secured against malicious code.
+Pickle was designed to serialize arbitraty objects, the unpickling process will execute code that has been stored in a pickle file

+### SQLite
+SQLite database can be understood as a single, self-contained database file that allows us to directly access storage files

+> free DB browser for SQLite app (https://sqlitebrowser.org/dl/) -> nice GUI for working with SQLite databases

+### Flask
+Written in Python, provides a convenient interface for embedding existing Python code

+### Jinja2
+Web templates

+### PythonAnywhere
+Lets us run a single web application free of charge